philpw99/Spam-Call-Filter/README.md

 # Spam Call Filter
 Use a voice modem to fend off those nasty tele-marketers.
 ## Disclaimer
 THIS PROGRAM IS PROVIDED AS IT IS.
 YOU USE IT AT YOUR OWN RISK.
-I AM NOT LIABLE FOR ANYTHING HAPPENS RELATED TO THIS PROGRAM.
+I AM NOT LIABLE FOR ANYTHING HAPPENS RELATED TO THIS PROGRAM.<p>
 If you miss some important calls because of my program, that's on you, not me.
 ## Why make this program?
 I have been annoyed by various agents calling my home for the last 5 years.
 They were all claimed to be calling about my "property" in Mexico !?
 And they all tried to convince me that I could sell that property for thousands of dollars.
 I kept sending Do-Not-Call agency hundreds of complains.
 Yet those tele-marketers just kept on calling.
-It seems there will never be an end to my suffering.
+It seems there will never be an end to my suffering.<p>
 Therefore I got really fed up for this.
 I need some tool to fight back.
 After just a little research I found out that I was not the only one.
 There are millions of people who are suffering the same bad experience just like me.
-I wonder why no one is trying to stop them.
+I wonder why no one is trying to stop them.<p>
 There is a very interesting app call "It's Lenny".
 It can trick those tele-marketers into talking to a machine.
 I love this idea!
-Yet it's very limited and I think it's time for a little update.
+Yet it's very limited and I think it's time for a little update.<p>
 Of course you can always transfer your call to a "It's Lenny" hot line, but I think it's much more fun to run one myself.
 ## How to run this program?
 * You need a USB modem that supports voice features, ideally with Conexant chipset.